rs/rest-layer/README.md

 }
 ```

 Only parameters with listed in validators will be accepted.
-You `Handler` function is then called with the current value of the field and the parameter map.
-You function can apply wanted transformations on the value and return it.
+You `Handler` function is called with the current value of the field and parameters sent by the user if any.
+Your function can apply wanted transformations on the value and return it.
 If an error is returned, a `422` error will be triggered with you error message associated to the field.

 ### Embedding